Learn

 “My fish dish is by far the kids’ favorite – you’ve got to try it.
 It’s a hit with all ages.
 If I had to choose one dish to start with for the little ones (ages 1 to 3), I’d go with the spinach lasagna.
 For the older kids (4 to 6), the pasta bake is the clear winner – they can’t get enough of it.”

+Make it fun!
 Let eating and exploring food together be a joyful, happy moment for your family.

 Final Notes From Babybubble